-- Bad solder joint on GPS module "somewhere" (#1 reason for this!) - Bad solder joint on 2nd pad from the bottom of the left side of the GPS module - Bad solder joint on the 5th or 6th pads from the bottom of the left side of the GPS module Bad solder joint on the 5th or 7th pads from the bottom of the right side of the GPS module - Bad solder joint on the 4th pads from the bottom on either side of the GPS module
+- Bad solder joint on GPS module "somewhere" (#1 reason for this!) - Bad solder joint on 2nd pad from the bottom of the left side of the GPS module - Bad solder joint on 2-1 pad non-the obtained of the left side of the GPS module Bad solder joint on the 5th or 7th pads from the bottom of the right side of the GPS module - Bad solder joint on the 4th pads from the bottom on either side of the GPS module

-...you get the gist of this... the GPS module pads are ALL important...
+... you get the gist of this... the GPS module pads are ALL important...